 UC Berkeley also offers a wide range of related degree programs, including almost 30 graduate degree programs, over 25 undergraduate programs, and almost 20 minors.
 Students working towards these credentials find additional intellectual camaraderie in Berkeley’s many research centers related to the environment and sustainability.

-UC Berkeley Extension Education, or "UNEX" has an extensive range of sustainability-related courses and programs, including sustainable design, energy for sustainability, and environmental monitoring.
+UC Berkeley Extension Education, or "UNEX" has an extensive range of sustainability programs and courses, which make up 10 percent of UC Berkeley Extension course offerings.
+Sustainability courses include sustainable design, energy for sustainability, and environmental monitoring.
 Extension Education classes can be taken to supplement regular course offerings, for self enrichment, or to earn a certificate.

 See the Campus Initiative section of this site under Academics and Learning for more information on sustainability-related learning opportunities and educational goals at UC Berkeley.